liqvidjs/liqvidjs.org/docs/reference/Keymap.md

 }

 // freeze-start
-const markers = [
-  ["video/", "0:10"]
-];
-const script = new Script(markers);
+const playback = new Playback({duration: 10000});

 ReactDOM.render(<MyVideo/>, document.querySelector("main"));
 ```

-Although you can create other KeyMap instances, you'll most likely only use the one attached to the player.
+Although you can create other `Keymap` instances, you'll most likely only use the one attached to the player.

 ## Static methods {#static-methods}